zhu04303661/xspace/README.md

-## The Xspace project is aim to build a new perfect Commerce eshop system which is include a company's ininside and outside sales' requriement.
+## The Xspace project is aim to build a new perfect Commerce eshop system which is include a company's ininside and outside requriement.

 ## Config
 project use mysql, please config your db in .\database.properties